-At IDOC, volunteers assist in various ways, ranging from mentoring and meeting the religious needs of inmates to offering alcohol and drug rehabilitation such as Alcoholics Anonymous and Narcotics Anonymous.
+At IDOC, volunteers assist in various ways, ranging from mentoring and meeting the religious needs of offenders to offering alcohol and drug rehabilitation such as Alcoholics Anonymous and Narcotics Anonymous.
 Volunteers tutor, hold church services and Bible studies as well as parenting, art, music, poetry and literacy classes.
 At IDOC, thousands of volunteers provide programs and services that otherwise would not be available to the incarcerated men and women.

 Volunteers are subject to background checks and are required to conduct themselves in accordance with the rules of the Department and the facility.